mills32/Fuzzy-s-World-of-Miniature-Space-Golf-Decomp/README.md

   - Animated blue stars: Using the first 32 colors, they are drwan only on top of plane 0 pixels.
   - Animated foreground: Partial ANI frames which update parts of plane 1.
   - Background ships: Only ONE ship is pressent at any time, it replaces plane 0 pixels, plane 1 pixels are not modifyed, so the ship is "behind" plane 1.
 They probably restore plane 0 before being drawn in the next frame.
-  - Ball: It is drawn on top of both planes, but courses have pixel masks (in SPF files), which define where the ball is drawn and where it is not.
+  - Ball: It is drawn on top of both planes when moving, but courses have pixel masks (in SPF files), which define where the ball is drawn and where it is not.
+Once the ball stops, it becomes a static part of plane 1, and it is not updated.
-  - Mouse cursor: It is drawn on top of everything
+  - Mouse cursor: It is drawn on top of everything if the ball is not moving.
+When the ball moves, cursor is not drawn.
+It probably restores plane 0 and plane 1 before being drawn in the next frame.
+Also can display text info, or generate a line when ball is clicked, both the text info and the line, are drawn on top of everything, including the cursor.